16 Best De-cluttering Tips

-Read Margo Salnek's fuller look at the dos and don'ts of hiring a seniors' moving service.
+Read our full look at finding the right seniors' moving service.

 Get someone else to help you make decisions so that you have another pair of eyes.
 Downsizing can be an emotional minefield because you have too many memories attached to your things; you need someone who has no association with them.

 14. Declutter regularly

 Set aside 15 minutes once a week (schedule it on your calendar) to do some de-cluttering—a drawer, a shoe closet—and make it a general part of your routine.
 Then if you do decide to move in two years, you’ll be much better prepared physically and mentally.

 15. Understand the value of storage lockers

 If your house is being staged, make use of storage lockers for your things but don’t make it a permanent solution.
 Storage lockers can become expensive and having things there only delays the work you’ll have to do later on.